DiegoBezerra89/SandBoxReactExperiments/README.md

 # Projects URL's
 [https://csb-zxzn4.netlify.com/](https://csb-zxzn4.netlify.com/)
-This is a game of guesses, it consists on give some guesses to discover the number that you have in mind.
+This is a game of guesses, it consists on give some guesses to discover the number that you have thought.